For common abbreviations and acronyms used on the Pizza Making forum, and other

 the gluten structure expands, causing the dough to rise.

-Used by many reputable New York pizzerias, this high-butterfat cheese is
+characteristics.
+Used by many reputable New York pizzerias, this high-butterfat cheese is credited for leaving

 those yellow trails of oil running down your arm when you eat a slice of genuine NY-style pizza.